pass-culture/pass-culture-app-native/doc/deployment/deployment.md

 - If it is OK for the PO, deploy it to production:
 - `git tag hotfix-production-vX.X.X-(Y+1)`
 - `git push origin hotfix-production-vX.X.X-(Y+1)`: this will deploy it to `production`
+- ⚠️ check your code push targets the actual production version (one code push targets only one version)
 - ⚠️ Do not forget to create a pull request from your branch to `master` to retrieve fixes on master branch

 ### Troubleshooting